fukunagatsu/RIblast/README.md

 ##Output file format
 RIblast outputs detected interactions as follows.
-An interaction is expressed in five columns.The first, second, third, fourth and fifth column of an interaction describes intearction id, name of query RNA, name of target RNA, interaction energy of the interaction, p-value, and interacted regions ([region in query]:[region in target]), respectively.
+An interaction is expressed in five columns.The first, second, third, fourth and fifth column of an interaction describes intearction id, name of query RNA, name of target RNA, interaction energy of the interaction, and interacted regions ([region in query]:[region in target]), respectively.

 Example
 Id,Query name, Target name, Energy, p-value, BasePair
-0,qrna,target_rna1,-14.41945,0.04,(4-21:30-13)
-1,qrna,target_rna2,-8.73221,0.98,(72-83:185-170)
+0,qrna,target_rna1,-14.41945,0.004,(4-21:30-13)
+1,qrna,target_rna2,-8.73221,0.86,(72-83:185-170)

 If you need the information of interacted base pair, please designate the output format style as detailed output style.

+##Note
+The p-values are calculated based on the assumption that the interaction takes minimum interaction energy among all interactions between the query RNA and the target RNA.

 ##License
 This software is released under the MIT License, see LICENSE.txt.